IthacaThings/ttn-multitech-cm/README.md

 ## Add a file for each of your hosts in *host_vars/**HOST**.yml*
 Copy *host_vars/ttn-org-example.yml* for each of your nodes.
-Remember that *ttn-* is constant, *org* should be the name of your TTN organization and *example* will be a name for this conduit.
+Remember that *ttn-* is constant, *org* should be the name of your TTN organization and *example* will be a name for this Conduit.
 Use a short descriptive name.
 I.e. ttn-nyc-midtown or ttn-ith-coopext.

 Most of the variables in this file should be self-explanitory.

-*NOTE*: that you will need to keep track of the *ssh_tunnel_remote_port* values on each of your conduits to make sure they are unique.
+*NOTE*: that you will need to keep track of the *ssh_tunnel_remote_port* values on each of your Conduits to make sure they are unique.

 ## Run a syntax check
 ```